rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

   product.
 * Coaching companies can't demand their teams be chosen.

-Teams who don't get a sponsored seat, but still want to participate and work on their project are called volunteer teams.
+Teams who don't get a sponsored seat but still want to participate and work on their project are called volunteer teams.

 So what if you don't have a team you want to support?
 If you want to offer your